cutepuppylover9000/Stratify/README.md

 # Stratify
-Financial modelling system, basic engine all with html, css, and java for the logic. first ever project w help from my friend claude a bit for frontend, much more to come!
+Financial modelling system, basic engine all with html, css, and java for the logic. first ever project, much more to come!